Grants

 Project Impact:

-- DEF’s support has enabled the employment of seven part-time staff, and helped support the growing volunteer base.
-457 volunteers have contributed 1002 hours since April 1st, helping to ensure we deliver our core activities as well as exploring new ones.
+DEF’s support has enabled the employment of seven part-time staff, and helped support the growing volunteer base.